-9. Read at Least One SEO Blog
+9. Read an SEO Blog

 10. Ask Questions

-Anytime you are stuck or need answers, jump into SEO communities to ask questions.
+If you are stuck or need answers, jump into SEO communities to ask questions.
 Google’s Webmaster Forum offers the largest SEO community on the web.
-Another good community is the Webmaster World Forum.
-Others I recommend are Moz’s Q&A Forum, SEOChat — which is where I started learning about SEO, SEO Round Table, and Search Engine Watch Forum.
+Other good options are the WebmasterWorld Forum, Moz’s Q&A Forum, Search Engine Roundtable, and Search Engine Watch Forum.